 The new cruise ship facility in Road Town was first used by the NCL ship Norwegian Getaway (berthing here on April 29 / on the pier's opening day).
 During pier's construction works, many cruise ships had to anchor and ferry their passengers via tender boats, which made the port less attractive for travelers.
 The exclusive agreement with NCL and Disney also caused other cruise lines (including Carnival) to drop Port Road Town from their Caribbean itineraries leaving roundtrip from the USA.

 Tortola Island cruise terminal

 Cruise ships to Tortola Island dock (anchor) at Road Town - port town on the central-southern coast.
 The port and its facilities are operated by BVI Port Authority.
 The city's business distict is within an easy walking distance from the port.

 With the new pier, Tortola cruise port has berthing capacity of two large-sized vessels at a time.
-If there are more than 2 vessels, one of them will anchor in the bay and its passengers will be tendered ashore to the Road Town Jetty.
+If there are more than 2 vessels, one of them anchors in the bay and its passengers are tendered ashore to the Road Town Jetty.
 It is closer to the city center that the cruise pier.

-- A BVI license is needed for car rentals.
+A BVI license is needed for car rentals.
 The license is easily obtainable with a valid US driver’s license and costs USD 10.
 Be aware to drive on the road’s left side!

-- Tourists willing to visit other British Virgin Islands from Tortola, there is a regular ferry service.
+Tourists willing to visit other British Virgin Islands from Tortola, there is a regularly scheduled ferry service.
 The island has two ferry terminals – at the west end (Soper’s Hole) and at the east end (Beef Island).
 Regular ferry services are offered between Tortola and Cruz Bay (St John Island, USVI).